gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * One or more nodes leave the group - That is, the group is rekeyed when one or more current members spontaneously request to leave the group (see {{sec-leave-req}}), or when the Group Manager forcibly evicts them from the group, e.g., due to expired or revoked authorization (see {{sec-leaving}}).
 Therefore, a leaving node cannot access communications in the group after its leaving, thus ensuring forward security in the group.

-   Due to the set of stale Sender IDs distributed through the rekeying, this ensures that a node owning the latest group keying material does not store the public keys of former group members (see {{Sections 3.2 and 10.1 of I-D.ietf-core-oscore-groupcomm}}).
+   Due to the set of stale Sender IDs distributed through the rekeying, this ensures that a node owning the latest group keying material does not store the authentication credentials of former group members (see {{Sections 3.2 and 10.1 of I-D.ietf-core-oscore-groupcomm}}).

 * Extension of group lifetime - That is, the group is rekeyed when the expiration time for the group keying material approaches or has passed, if it is appropriate to extend the group operation beyond that.